LabO8/nestjs-s3/site/docs/objects.md

    */
   Prefix?: string;
   /**
-   * <p>Causes keys that contain the same string between the prefix and the first occurrence of
+   * <p>Causes keys that contain the exact string between the prefix and the first occurrence of
    *          the delimiter to be rolled up into a single result element in the
    *             <code>CommonPrefixes</code> collection.
 These rolled-up keys are not returned elsewhere
    *          in the response.
 Each rolled-up result counts as only one return against the